martin-eden/lua_code_melder/Readme.md

 ## How it works?

-Melder is a file scanner.
-It gets all `*.lua` files from current dir, converts their file name to module name and loads its text (source code).
+Melder generates Lua source code and prints it to stdout.

-It generates Lua source code file and prints it to stdout.
+It is a file scanner.
+It gets all `*.lua` files from current dir, converts their file names to module names and loads their text (source code).

 It writes them to table
 ```Lua